0x0105/container/README.md

 Staying up to date
 ==================

-To update Testify to the latest version, use `go get -u github.com/whuhyw/data_structure`.
+To update container to the latest version, use `go get -u github.com/whuhyw/data_structure`.

 ------